sevenc-nanashi/voicevox_e2k/train/README.md

 # --p2k for phoneme to katakana, if not provided, it will be character to katakana
 # --fp16 for half precision, there's no reason not to use it
 # --output to specify the output file, in this project it's `model-{p2k/c2k}.npz`
+# --safetenors to use safe tensors, it's for easier binding in some languages
 python export.py --model /path/to/your/model.pth --p2k --fp16 --output /path/to/your/model.npz
 ```